itzg/mc-image-helper/README.md

 > **NOTE** The following documentation may not always be up-to-date.
 Please be sure to use `-h` or `--help` after any subcommand to view the current usage.

 ```
-Usage: mc-image-helper [-hs] [--debug] [COMMAND]
+Usage: mc-image-helper [-hsV] [--debug | --logging=<loggingLevel>] [COMMAND]
       --debug     Enable debug output.
-Can also set environment variable
+Can also set environment variables
-                   DEBUG_HELPER
+                    DEBUG_HELPER or DEBUG
   -h, --help      Show this usage and exit
+      --logging=<loggingLevel>
+                  Set logging to specific level.
+                  Valid values:
   -s, --silent    Don't output logs even if there's an error
+  -V, --version
 Commands:
   asciify                         Converts UTF-8 on stdin to ASCII by escaping
                                     Unicode characters
   assert                          Provides assertion operators for verifying
                                     container setup
-  compare-versions           Used for shell scripting, exits with success(0)
+  compare-versions                Used for shell scripting, exits with success
-                               when comparison is satisfied or 1 when not
+                                    (0) when comparison is satisfied or 1 when
+                                    not
-  curseforge-files           Download and manage individual mod/plugin files
+  curseforge-files                Download and manage individual mod/plugin
-                               from CurseForge
+                                    files from CurseForge
   find                            Specialized replacement for GNU's find
   get                             Download a file
   github
   hash                            Outputs an MD5 hash of the standard input
   install-curseforge              Downloads, installs, and upgrades CurseForge
                                     modpacks
-  install-fabric-loader      Provides a few ways to obtain a Fabric loader with
+  install-fabric-loader           Provides a few ways to obtain a Fabric loader
-                               simple cleanup of previous loader instances
+                                    with simple cleanup of previous loader
+                                    instances
-  install-forge              Downloads and installs a requested version of Forge
+  install-forge                   Downloads and installs a requested version of
+                                    Forge
-  install-modrinth-modpack   Supports installation of Modrinth modpacks along
+  install-modrinth-modpack        Supports installation of Modrinth modpacks
-                               with the associated mod loader
+                                    along with the associated mod loader
   install-neoforge                Downloads and installs a requested version of
                                     NeoForge
   install-paper                   Installs selected PaperMC
   install-purpur                  Downloads latest or selected version of Purpur
   install-quilt                   Installs Quilt mod loader
   interpolate                     Interpolates existing files in one or more
                                     directories
-  java-release               Outputs the Java release number, such as 8, 11, 17
+  java-release                    Outputs the Java release number, such as 8,
+                                    11, 17
   manage-users
-  maven-download             Downloads a maven artifact from a Maven repository
+  maven-download                  Downloads a maven artifact from a Maven
+                                    repository
   modrinth                        Automates downloading of modrinth resources
-  mcopy                      Multi-source file copy operation with with managed
+  mcopy                           Multi-source file copy operation with with
-                               cleanup.
-Supports auto-detected sourcing from
+                                    managed cleanup.
+Supports auto-detected
-                               file list, directories, and URLs
+                                    sourcing from file list, directories, and
+                                    URLs
   network-interfaces              Provides simple operations to list network
                                     interface names and check existence
-  patch                      Patches one or more existing files using JSON path
+  patch                           Patches one or more existing files using JSON
-                               based operations
+                                    path based operations
                                   Supports the file formats:
                                   - JSON
                                   - JSON5
                                   - Yaml
                                   - TOML, but processed output is not pretty
   resolve-minecraft-version       Resolves and validate latest, snapshot, and
                                     specific versions
-  set-properties             Maps environment variables to a properties file
+  set-properties                  Maps environment variables to a properties
+                                    file
-  show-all-subcommand-usage  Renders all of the subcommand usage as markdown
+  show-all-subcommand-usage       Renders all of the subcommand usage as
-                               sections for README
+                                    markdown sections for README
   sync                            Synchronizes the contents of one directory to
                                     another.
   sync-and-interpolate            Synchronizes the contents of one directory to
-                               another with conditional variable interpolation.
+                                    another with conditional variable
+                                    interpolation.
   test-logging-levels
-  toml-path                  Extracts a path from a TOML file using json-path
+  toml-path                       Extracts a path from a TOML file using
-                               syntax
-  yaml-path                  Extracts a path from a YAML file using json-path
-                               syntax
+                                    json-path syntax
   vanillatweaks                   Downloads Vanilla Tweaks resource packs, data
-                               packs, or crafting tweaks given a share code or
+                                    packs, or crafting tweaks given a share
-                               pack file
+                                    code or pack file
+  version-from-modrinth-projects  Finds a compatible Minecraft version across
+                                    given Modrinth projects
+  yaml-path                       Extracts a path from a YAML file using
+                                    json-path syntax
 ```

 For [patch](#patch) command [see below](#patch-schemas) for a description of [PatchSet](#patchset) and [PatchDefinition](#patchdefinition) JSON schemas.